inform-us/requirements_specifications/informus/rules/all_metrics_flowsheetIDs.md

 - `has_visit_observation` ✅ indicates that data is available in EPIC and is pulled through to EMAP `star`.
 Items with ✅ in this column but not in `is_real_time` can be added to the HL7 feed to provide real-time data.
 - `is_real_time` ✅ shows whether real-time data is available in EMAP.
 Once the flowsheet is activated in `star` we can ask the EMAP team to activate `is_real_time` for that flowsheet.
-- An ❌ in `has_visit_observateion` means we cannot request this flowsheet to be activated in EMAP.
+- An ❌ in `has_visit_observation` means we cannot request this flowsheet to be activated in EMAP.
 So we will have to explore `caboodle` to see if there are any alternative flowsheets that we might be able to use.

 | Tile | Metric | Flowsheet ID | `star.has_visit_observation` is `True` | `star.is_real_time` is `True`  |frequency of reporting | Found in `star.visit_observation_type` |
 |-|-|-|-|-|-|-|